JG-UI/Grid-connected-sustainable-energy-system/README.md

 # Optimized Charging Scheme of Grid-connected Sustainable Energy System
 This repository contains Python code that implements an optimized charging scheme for an Electric Vehicle (EV) and a Battery Energy Storage System (BESS).
 The optimization aims to minimize the cost of electricity consumption while considering various constraints and parameters.
 It was created on June 28, 2023 for a simple testing buliding system with several assumptions.
 The optimization problem in the provided code is a mixed-integer linear programming (MILP) problem.
-The battery can not be charging or discharging simultaneously，which is constrained by binary variables, but not included in the provdied codes.
+The battery can not be charging or discharging simultaneously，which is constrained by binary variables, but not included in the provided codes.

 **Prerequisites**
 To run the code, you need to have the following dependencies installed: